Skip to main content

 Should I switch to a green supplier?

-In the past, switching tariffs has been one of the easiest ways to save money on your energy bill, but these days it’s no longer the case.
+In the past, switching tariffs has also been one of the easiest ways to save money on your energy bill.
+These days it’s more complicated, and you’ll need to look at what providers are offering compared to your current tariffs.

 But many households will need additional support.